The Biobbles Pop Up & Display Case Exhibition

 Fig. 4.
 Augmented Reality Overlay (as seen through iPad)

-This is an AR application that lets the user overlay virtual objects with reality.
+Biobbles is an AR application that lets the user overlay virtual objects with reality.
 The app is used to create odd shaped biomorphic bubbles based on 3D objects of the plasma from a multi-molecular protein complex.
 The user simply clicks on the app icon and the program interface opens.
-The interface allows the user to choose from an instant of dynamic plasma in order to select the shape and to set the related parameters for the resulting biomorphic bubble.
+The interface allows the user to choose from an instance of a dynamic plasma in order to select the shape and to set the related parameters for the resulting biomorphic bubble.
 The parameters include size and color and the selection is made when the finger released from the screen.
 Once the bubble has been chosen and the parameters set, the user can either choose to blow the bubble, swipe it with a hand motion, or have it generate automatically.
 The gesture can go on ad lib and the user can blow or swipe as many bubble as he wants.
 The position of the bubble is determined is relative to the user and appear above his head and then take on the movement described in the settings.

 To create the Biobbles Pop Up Space, A 3D mesh was created from one of the elements of a visualization of the multi tRNA synthetase complex that was being used for purposes of scientific illustrations at the Medicinal Bioconvergence Research Center (Biocon).
 The mesh was then used as a kind of “exoskeleton” which literally dictates the form and placement of each of the elements of the space.
 A thematic use of transparency was adopted in the design of the space so that regardless of what was placed onto the Mesh, it would not block or distract visually from it but would ornament it optically in novel ways.